twinstar6980/Twinning.Documentation/english/method.md

 >
 > 		`value` is the default value when the user does not specify a argument value, typically an explicit `?input` or `?automatic`, the default value can be modified in the configuration file.

 All of the methods listed below are regular method.
-Some of the regular method have a batch version, which is the same as the regular method, but with the `!batch` suffix appended to the method ID .
+Some of the regular method have a batch version, which is the same as the regular method, but with the `!batch` suffix appended to the method identifier.

 ## `common.utility`